rubenchristoffer/FedoraAnsibleSetup/README.md

 _None_

 ### Virtualization
 Installs virtualization tools like QEMU and Docker for managing virtual machines and containers.
+Additionally, this role includes scripts and tools for GPU passthrough setup, such as:
+- `passthrough_helper_fedora`
+- `IOMMU-viewer`
+- `Scream` (audio streaming for VMs)
+- `vfio-pci-bind`

+It also downloads the VirtIO drivers ISO for Windows virtual machines.

 **Tags:**
 - `virtualization`
 - `docker`
+- `passthrough`

 **Default Variables:**
 - `user`: _Prompted during execution_